khushaljethava/khushaljethava.github.io/_posts/2026-04-07-Edge-AI-with-Python-Running-ML-on-Edge-Devices.md

 ```

 Typical reduction: float32 → int8 gives a 4x size reduction and 2-3x speedup with minimal accuracy loss (usually < 1%).
 These quantization techniques are also relevant when [fine-tuning LLMs](/posts/Fine-Tuning-LLMs-with-Python/) for deployment on consumer hardware.

+A lesson I learned from deploying quantized models in production is to always validate accuracy on your specific dataset after quantization, not just on a generic benchmark.
+We once shipped an int8 model for image segmentation that performed great on standard test images but failed on low-contrast inputs that were common in our client's environment.
+Adding those edge cases to the representative calibration dataset fixed the issue entirely.

 ## ONNX Runtime